 Gettysburg is the site of the bloodiest battle of the Civil War.
 The Battle of Gettysburg took place from July 1 to July 3, 1863, and thousands of soldiers lost their lives.
 An estimated 51,000 soldiers were killed, wounded or missing by the end of the battle.
 All this history is only 47 minutes away from Harrisburg.

-There are plenty of museums to tour in Gettysburg, too.
-Visit the Jennie Wade House, where Wade was killed by a Confederate bullet while she stood in her kitchen.
-Or tour President Dwight D. Eisenhower’s farm and home just a short distance outside of town.
+There are also plenty of museums to tour in Gettysburg.
+Visit the Jennie Wade House, where Wade was killed by a Confederate bullet while she stood in her kitchen, or tour President Dwight D. Eisenhower’s farm and home just a short distance outside of town.

 2. Fulton Opera House

-About an hour drive southeast of Harrisburg, you’ll find the historic city of Lancaster.
-There are tons of ways to spend a day in Lancaster, and one of our top choices revolve around a visit to the Fulton Opera House, also known as the Fulton Theater.
+About an hour’s drive southeast of Harrisburg, you’ll find the historic city of Lancaster.
+There are tons of ways to spend a day in Lancaster, and one of our top choices revolves around a visit to the Fulton Opera House, also known as the Fulton Theatre.

 3. Railroad Museum of Pennsylvania

-A little over an hour from Harrisburg in Strasburg, Penn., is the Railroad Museum of Pennsylvania.
+A little over an hour from Harrisburg in Strasburg, Pennsylvania, is the Railroad Museum of Pennsylvania.
 Railroads helped build this nation, and Pennsylvania was a major player in the railroad industry.
-The Railroad Museum features one of the best collections of railroad artifacts in the entire world, available for your eyes at only $10 a ticket.
+The Railroad Museum features one of the best collections of railroad artifacts in the entire world.

 4. Pine Creek Gorge